The measurable Kesten theorem: Examples of Ramanujan graphs

-This formula is obtained by comparing the radii of convergence of the generating functions corresponding to these two types of random walks.
-Using the dependence between these two functions which is governed by \cite[Equation 2.3]{OrtnerWoess}.
-This equation plays also a central role in our proof of theorem \ref{p:visits}.
+This formula is obtained by comparing the radii of convergence of the generating functions corresponding to these two types of random walks, see \cite[Equation 2.3]{OrtnerWoess}.
+This equation also plays a central role in our proof of Proposition \ref{p:visits}.

 \begin{corollary} Let $G$ be a graph with maximal degree bounded by $m$.
 Then $\operatorname{Tree}_m(G)$ is Ramanujan if and only if $m \ge \alpha^2(G)+1$.
 In particular if $G$ is $d$-regular then $\operatorname{Tree}_m(G)$ is Ramanujan whenever $m \ge d^2 -2d + 2$. \end{corollary} \begin{proof} Clearly $\alpha(G) = \alpha(Y)$.
 The first statement follows, since by definition the graph $Y = \operatorname{Tree}_m(G)$ is Ramanujan if and only if it falls into the second clause of the above formula.
 The second statement follows since $\alpha(G) \le d-1$ for any $d$-regular graph. \end{proof}